-In today’s dynamic world, managing businesses can be as difficult as arranging thousands and thousands of puzzle pieces.
-Think of the pieces as your employees and their aspirations.
-If any of them goes missing, you won’t be able to complete the entire puzzle picture.
-Now, the same is true with employee absenteeism in the workplace.
+In today’s ever-changing world, managing businesses can be likened to assembling thousands of puzzle pieces.
+Each piece represents an employee and their aspirations.
+If any of these pieces are missing, the entire puzzle picture remains incomplete.
+This analogy holds true for employee absenteeism in the workplace.

-However, when unexcused absences become excessive, you should be concerned.
-It becomes even more alarming if the number of absent employees keeps on rising.
-You will always be understaffed, which can cause burnout and dissatisfaction among those who actually show up.
+However, when unexcused absences become frequent, it is a cause for concern.
+The situation becomes even more worrisome if the number of absent employees continues to rise.
+Consistently being understaffed can lead to burnout and dissatisfaction among those who consistently show up.

 Defining Employee Absenteeism